JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 8.478350511051136
 ```

 However, the resulting expression is long and difficult to read.
-To simplify this task, Julia provides the `@views` macro that converts every array-slicing operation in the given expression to return a view
+To simplify this task, Julia provides the `@views` macro that converts every array-slicing operation in the given expression to return a view.

 ```jldoctest views
 julia> @views sum(exp.(sqrt.(abs.(A[1, :] .- A[2, :])))./2)